lemilonkh/attolytics/README.md

 Deploying
 ---------

+To compile attolytics with support for systemd notifications, use the following build command:

+        $ cargo build --release --features systemd

+This has been made an optional feature as on some systems (e.g. Docker containers), it's tricky to get access to libsystemd using pkg-config.

 Systemd launch notifications are supported.
 So to run Attolytics on a Linux machine with systemd behind an nginx proxy, a unit file like the following can be used: